-The Caltech Open Access Policy applies exclusively to tenure-track professorial faculty with appointments on the Caltech campus.
+The Caltech Open Access Policy applies exclusively to tenured/tenure-track faculty, research faculty, and postdoctoral scholars with appointments on the Caltech campus.
 Neither graduate nor undergraduate students are bound by the policy.
-The policy does not apply to research scientists or post-doctoral scholars.
-The Jet Propulsion Laboratory falls outside of the purview of the Institute Open Access Policy with the exception of professorial faculty who hold dual apppointments both on campus and at the lab.
+The policy does not apply to research staff.
+The Jet Propulsion Laboratory falls outside of the purview of the Institute Open Access Policy with the exception of professorial faculty who hold dual appointments both on campus and at the lab.

 How does one get a waiver?

 To obtain a waiver, fill out a simple web form informing Caltech of the following:

 AAAS, Nature Publishing Group, Institute of Physics (IoP) Publishing, and PNAS routinely require waivers from university Open Access policies.

 Caltech’s license would still have force, because it would have been granted (through this policy) prior to the signing of the publisher contract.
 If the publisher expresses concern that cannot be remedied, you have several options.
 You could: